In this article

 - Excessive sweating

 People who abuse this drug on a regular basis are also likely to develop physical and psychological dependence.
 They can experience both physical and emotional-motivational withdrawal symptoms once they stop using.
 Opioid drug abuse is also known to increase the risk of numerous psychological and mental health conditions, including anxiety and depression disorders.
+A 2007 study reported that people who used Dilaudid for nonmedical reasons were at a greater risk of partaking in substance abuse-related behaviors.

 If someone you care about is addicted to Dilaudid, they may exhibit some of the following signs: